b3rt1ng/NOVA/README.md

 You need to have [scapy](https://scapy.net/) for python3.

-You need to get the wireshark OUI database in order to resolve the vendor name [Here it is](https://gitlab.com/wireshark/wireshark/raw/master/manuf)
+if you didn't get the wireshark OUI database
+[Here it is](https://gitlab.com/wireshark/wireshark/raw/master/manuf)

 ### 💫 Is there something you will improve 💫